berlinplan/berlinplan.github.io/readme.md

 - <sub> *Slavery played a significant role in the growth of the United States.
 (214).* </sub>
 - <sub> *Colonization had a profound impact on development in Western countries (215).* </sub>

-##  Blocking streets and increasing polarization to solve the environmental crisis, correct?

-> Can street blockades for Instagram videos and power struggles within the political system effectively address environmental issues?
+##  Can street blockades and polarization effectively solve the environmental crisis?

-or

-> <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries lead to equality, as granting voting power to African Americans reduced inequality?
-(223) </sub>

-> <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>
+> As granting voting power to African Americans reduced inequality, would respecting human envy and granting voting power to marginalized groups such as children and third-world countries serve as a check on rapid development, leading to equality and environmental protection?
+Or would street blockades for Instagram videos and the fight for political power be a more effective approach?
+(223)

-## Are e-cars good for the environment or bullshit for the environment?
+## Are e-cars environmentally friendly or bullshit?

-> E-cars require ten times as many chips as petrol or diesel.
-Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors.
-Technology producers prioritize profit, leading to poorer countries importing the technology.
-This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.
-E-cars increase inequality (139, 140).
+> E-cars require ten times more chips than petrol or diesel vehicles.
+The Chips Act, passed by Joe Biden, restricts US technology involvement in semiconductor production.
+As technology manufacturers prioritize profit, poorer countries rely on importing technology, perpetuating a cycle of wealth inequality that benefits the rich and leaves the poor behind.
+This contributes to the growing inequality (139, 140).

-> <sub> While most 3rd-world countries have no roads, how much do luxury self-pilot e-cars, NASA space travel, or hi-tech super yachts contribute to the well-being of their citizens? </sub>

-> <sub> Is it probable that citizens of the Middle East would rather see damaged streets, hi-tech drones, aircraft, satellite-run rockets, tanks, and military technology of psychopathic countries, or luxury self-driving e-cars? </sub>
+> <sub> What would citizens of a poor country rather see on their damaged streets: high-tech drones, aircraft, satellite-run rockets, tanks, and military technology from psychopathic countries, or luxury self-driving e-cars? </sub>

 ##  #awareness #equality #woke #muslimlivesmatter, truth?